 SSMA can also help in this way of conversion, but you need to perform some setup actions for that.
 First, you should open Tools > Project Settings > General screen and change option Convert Sequence Generator to “Using SSMA sequence generator”.
-Now SSMA knows that you want to use identities instead of emulated sequences, but it still cannot figure out what exact table columns will be involved, because, as we discussed above, Oracle does not store information about sequence to column mapping in its metadata.
+Now SSMA knows that you want to use identities instead of emulated sequences.
+But still SSMA cannot figure out what exact table columns will be involved.
+As we discussed above, that’s because Oracle does not store information about sequence to column mapping in its metadata.

 You should provide this mapping manually, and that might be the hard part of this task.
 Go to a table on the source metabase tree and find new Sequence column on the right-hand pane.
 If the table has a primary key, you will see a ‘…’ button in this column.
 Click on it and choose the sequence which will be linked to this column.
-After the sequence is chosen, SSMA will create proper IDENTITY column on target and even process some common cases of sequence-to-table linking in PL/SQL code.
+After you choose the sequence, SSMA creates proper IDENTITY column on target.
+After that, SSMA even process some common cases of sequence-to-table linking in PL/SQL code.
 The primary key column will be removed from INSERT statements where the value is supplied by NEXTVAL.
-Also the following code in BEFORE trigger will be commented out as redundant:
+Also, SSMA comments out the following code in BEFORE trigger as redundant:

-More sophisticated ways of sequence usage are not handled by SSMA.
+SSMA doesn’t handle more sophisticated ways of sequence usage.
 These include:

 - Simultaneous inserting of the same primary key into two or more columns